-For more than 20 years, the South Mountain Community College Guadalupe Center has been helping students from Tempe, Phoenix, Chandler, Ahwatukee and Guadalupe find a convenient and affordable way to attain their educational goals.
+For more than 20 years, the South Mountain Community College Guadalupe Center, 9233 S. Avenida del Yaqui (Priest Drive), has been helping students from Tempe, Phoenix, Chandler, Ahwatukee and Guadalupe find a convenient and affordable way to attain their educational goals.

-Our caring staff will help you get started, even if you’ve never taken a college course before, from academic advising to registration.
+The Center’s caring staff will help you get started even if you’ve never taken a college course before with admission, academic advising, registration and financial aid/scholarship services.
 We work with you to provide you with resources to assist you in reaching your goal, as well as transferring to any of Arizona’s four-year universities.
 Your success is our success!

 Our continuous partnership with the community of Guadalupe provides students with exposure to a diverse environment through celebrations and events held throughout the year.

-The Center provides students with exposure to a college setting so that they may further their education once they have completed their classes.
+The SMCC Guadalupe Center provides students with exposure to a college setting so that they may further their education once they have completed their classes.

 One-Stop Student Services

 - Access to Academic Software

 - Disability Services